ClassiCube/ClassiCube/readme.md

 The Dreamcast port needs assistance from someone experienced with Dreamcast homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### Nintendo 64

+Run `make n64`.
+You'll need the opengl branch of [libdragon](https://github.com/DragonMinded/libdragon/tree/opengl)

+The Nintendo 64 port needs assistance from someone experienced with Nintendo 64 homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+You'll also need to stub out `WorkerLoop` function in `Http_Worker.c` for now

 ##### Other

 You'll have to write the necessary code.
 You should read portability.md in doc folder.